-I know it’s boring and easier said than done, but if you get organised the night before then there’s so much less rushing around in the morning.
+I know it’s boring and easier said than done, but if you have a routine and get organised the night before then there’s so much less rushing around in the morning.
 Take any bags for after school clubs with you in the morning so you can go straight there after work without having to pop home to get football kits or swimming bags.

 There will always be things that go wrong at the last minute or things you’ve forgotten, but on the whole being an organised mum will help relieve a little bit of the stress.
 Try to be organised at work as well, write things down and set reminders if your brain feels a little bit fried.
 These are the apps I rely on to help me organise my life a bit better.

 It’s so important to take care of yourself as well as everyone else – self-care for mums shouldn’t be ignored.
 An unhappy or sick mum is no good to anyone so this is really important.
 Have some time to yourself, eat properly, exercise (if you can find the time!) and get a good night’s sleep.
 I know sleep can be hard to come by, but if it’s a case of sleep rather than cleaning I know which I’d pick!